-Regional Arts Development Fund (RADF) Local Grants Program & Public Art Proposals
+Regional Arts Development Fund (RADF) Public Art Proposals

-Eligible individuals, organisations and collectives are invited to apply for funding for arts and cultural projects under Council’s 2016-17 Regional Arts Development (RADF) Program.
+Eligible individuals, organisations and collectives are invited to submit Public Art proposals for Council parks and esplanades under Council’s 2016-17 Regional Arts Development (RADF) Program.

 What is the Regional Arts Development Fund?